5G-MAG/Getting-Started/pages/5g-multicast-broadcast-services/tutorials/mbstf.md

 ---

-### Step 6: Create a single shot MBS Distribution Session for push operation
+## Step 6: Testing a SINGLE shot MBS Distribution Session for PUSH operation

 This tests the SINGLE distribution mode for *PUSH*ed content.
 This executes the following highlighted steps from MBS User Service provisioning using the command line to perform the actions that the MBSF and AP would otherwise perform.

 ```mermaid
 ---